Copyright NCAR/UCAR/NSF. Find this and over 1,000 other weather images in the

 Lightning kills about 100 Americans each year.
 That's more deaths than result from tornadoes, hurricanes, or any other kind of weather except flash floods.
 About 400 other people each year are struck by lightning and live through the experience.
 Those who survive a lightning strike often have serious health problems as a result, such as losing control over some parts of their body or losing their memory.

 The best way to keep from getting struck by lightning is to go inside before an electrical storm gets too close.
-To find out how close the storm is, start counting slowly as soon as you see lightning.
 Light travels extremely fast, so the lightning's flash reaches your eyes instantly, but the sound of thunder travels much slower--one mile in five seconds.
+If you hear thunder, it means the storm may be close enough to strike your location, so you should go into a house or car until at least 30 minutes after you no longer hear thunder.

 If you're not close to shelter, here are some things to stay away from: